stoneface86/trackerboy/docs/interface/configuration/sound.md

  - *Samplerate* - the sample rate, in Hz, of the generated output.
 Output will be resampled using a linear resampler if the configured device does not support the sample rate.
 See [here](https://miniaud.io/docs/manual/index.html#LinearResampling) for more details on the resampler.
+Since Trackerboy uses bandlimited synthesis, higher samplerates do not improve audio quality.
+So it is recommended you select the same samplerate the device uses.

 ### Notes on latency